Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

 “I thought you wanted him to rot in the army.”

 “His coach does.
 I don’t.
-I want him to race.
-He was born to race, he doesn’t belong here.”
+I want him to race.”

-“You and your bloody super-stars, Captain.
+“You and your bloody super stars, Captain.
 What are we teaching these kids?
-How to cheat the Motherland?”
+How to con the Motherland?”

 “C’mon, Colonel.
 You like watching them winning Olympic Games, don’t you?”